gSchool/DNA-release-3/02-Phase-A/99-checkpoint.md

 ##### !options

-* The Government team (civilian or military members) desires to be in charge of all decisions and activities impacting both business and technical aspects of the program.
+* The Government team (civilian or military members) desires for a contractor to be in charge of all decisions and activities impacting both business and technical aspects of the program.
 * The Government desires for the Contractor to have authority to use their resources as needed to meet the requirements of the contract and deliver completed software.
 * The Government plans on maintaining authority to direct and control resources (including personnel) and all decisions on product development.
 * The Government team plans on managing the product backlog and prioritizing product features.